 Preharvest interval (days): 30; Do not graze livestock in treated areas or cut treated crops for feed within 30 days of the last application.
-Maximum rate: Do not apply more than 0.3 lb ai forage; Do not graze livestock in treated areas or cut treated crops for feed within 30 days of the last application.
+Maximum rate: Do not apply more than 0.3 lb ai (19.2 oz formulated)/a/season.